 How does the third-party fact-checking program work?

-VERA Files Fact Check, which started during the 2016 elections, has been producing since September 2017 weekly roundups that debunk the most viral fake news, identifying their biggest social media traffic generators, and providing readers with the real deal.
-This is on top of debunking the false claims of public figures and tracking their flip-flops.
+VERA Files Fact Check, which started during the 2016 elections, produced weekly roundups from 2017 to 2018 that debunked viral disinformation, identifying their biggest social media traffic generators, and providing readers with the real deal.
+This was on top of debunking the false claims of public figures and tracking their flip-flops.

-As Facebook’s third-party fact-checker, we are doing more of the same with greater frequency, and are also rating the accuracy of website articles posted on Facebook as:
+As Facebook’s third-party fact-checker, we are doing more of the same with greater frequency.
+We rate the accuracy of website articles, status updates, photos, and videos posted on Facebook using VERA Files Fact Check’s ratings system.

 We follow the same stringent fact-checking process before publishing our reports, chiefly using primary sources as evidence and providing links to these in our reports.

-Does VERA Files block Facebook pages sharing fake news?
+Does VERA Files block or take down Facebook and Instagram accounts sharing disinformation?

 What happens after VERA Files rates articles false?